rezanicgil/Tale_Analyzer/README.md

 # Tale_Analyzer
-An express ap to categorize Tale Story.
+An express app to categorize Tale Story.
+With AI NLP Logic.